superfliege/pi-midi-velocity-curve-changer/README.md

 # 3. Identify Your MIDI Devices

 Run the script to list available input and output ports.
-The script will print the names of all connected MIDI devices Simply use a part of the name to store this in the configuration as a search word.
+The script will print the names of all connected MIDI devices Simply use a part of the name to store this in the parameters as a search word.

 ## 4. Configuration